Frequently Asked Questions

 A: First, you need to edit the lottery's settings by using Lotto Sorcerer's menu item "Lottery Structure > Edit Lottery Settings" to reflect the new parameters.
 Next, because the lottery has changed, you may want to delete the older drawings (that were drawn using the older parameters) by using the Prune Database function (menu item "Lottery Data > Prune Lottery") or by changing the date in the Scope control.
 This will ensure the statistical integrity of your database.

 A: This figure varies by the lottery's parameters (lottery type, numbers drawn, numbers played) and by the starting neural depth setting.
 Lotto Sorcerer will advise you if you do not have enough drawings entered.
-If this happens, you can either enter more drawings, or decrease the neural depth.
+If this happens, you can either enter more drawings, decrease the neural depth, or "pad" the lottery with statistically neutral random drawings (by using menu item "Utilities > Random Utilities > Data Padder"

 Q: How many previous drawings should I put into the database?